slac-lcls/lute/docs/usage/tasks/bayfai/bayfai.md

 3. Monitor the Results (after a couple of minutes!):
     - Geometry is posted to the eLog along with the Resolution range covered by the detector.
-    - Fitting plots along with BayFAI metrics can be found in the "Summaries" page The measured distance between sample and detector will eventually be reported in the Workflow controls tab.
+    - Fitting plots along with BayFAI metrics can be found in the "Summaries" page.
+The measured distance between sample and detector will eventually be reported in the Workflow controls tab.

 | ![BayFAI reporting of geometry inferred from Silver Behenate run](images/bayfai-geom.png) |
 |:-----------------------------------------------------------------------------------:|
 |                      __BayFAI reporting of geometry inferred from Silver Behenate run.__                       |

-Fitting plots will can be found in the "Summaries" page (go to ***runs > r0010*** where 10 is the run number).
+Fitting plots can be found in the "Summaries" page (go to ***runs > r0010*** where 10 is the run number).

 | !BayFAI summary of geometry inferred from Silver Behenate run |